fommil/fpmortals/manuscript/complete.md

   } yield update
 ~~~~~~~~

-But this hack pushes unnecessary complexity into the interpreters.
-It
+But this hack pushes unnecessary complexity into the implementations.
+It is
-is better if we let our algebras return `F[Unit]` and use `as`:
+better if we let our algebras return `F[Unit]` and use `as`:

 {lang="text"}
 ~~~~~~~~